You are here

 RECOMMENDATIONS.

-Mr Bump, Dear sir I take pleasure in saying to yon, that I have tested your at- maheric cbure.
+Mr Bump, Dear sir I take pleasure in saying to yon, that I have tested your at- maheric cburn.
 I find it in the best thing I have ever used in my dairy.
-I desire you send an one at the earliest opportunity
+I desire you send me one at the earliest opportunity

 Yours, etc.